GStreamer/gstreamer/markdown/design/meta.md

 };
 ```

-The purpose of the this structure is to serve as a common header for all
+The purpose of this structure is to serve as a common header for all
 metadata information that we can attach to a buffer.
 Specific metadata,
 such as timing metadata, will have this structure as the first field.
 For example: